If It Ain't About Money

-"If It Ain't About Money" is the second single from Fat Joe's tenth studio album The Darkside Vol. 1.
-It features R&B singer Trey Songz.
+"If It Ain't About Money" is a song by American rapper Fat Joe, released by Terror Squad Entertainment and Entertainment One on June 30, 2010 as the second single from his tenth studio album, The Darkside Vol. 1 (2010).
+It features R&B singer Trey Songz and was produced by Joe's frequent producers, Cool & Dre.

-On May 22, 2010, Cool & Dre announced via Twitter that Fat Joe's second single, titled "It Aint About Money" featuring Trey Songz would be premièred on Funkmaster Flex's radio show on May 24, 2010.
-In the tweet, a link to a video was provided where Fat Joe confirmed the news while a sample of the song was playing in the background.
+On May 22, 2010, Cool & Dre announced on Twitter that "If It Ain't About Money" would debut on Funkmaster Flex's radio show on May 24.
+In the tweet, a link to a video was provided where Fat Joe confirmed the news while a portion of the song was heard in the background.